- Is giving blood safe?

 - How much time does it take to make a donation?

 It doesn’t take long to help save lives!
 A whole blood donation appointment takes about one hour, including registration and a health evaluation; the actual donation takes 15 minutes or less.
-Double red cell and platelet donation appointments take a little longer, but allow you to provide even more life-saving blood products for patients in need.
+Double red cell, plasma, and platelet donation appointments take a little longer, but allow you to provide even more life-saving blood products for patients in need.

 If you donated whole blood as often as you can—up to four times a year—you would be committing four hours every year to help save lives in our community!
 What other volunteer activity can you participate in that will have such a powerful and immediate impact?